Database schema

 Part

 A part is a structure describing a particular commercially available part number.
-Several parts may correspond to the same device.
+Several parts may correspond to the same chip.
 A part is an object with the following fields:

 • name (string): the base name of the part, in lowercase

-• device (number): the index of the corresponding device in the devices field of the database
+• chip (number): the index of the corresponding chip in the chips field of the database

 • packages (map from string to int): the packages in which this part is available; the key is package name, and the value is the index of the corresponding bond in the bonds database field